 Does this list give you a tingling and a craving for the best powder in the world?

-If you have, you know already how wonderful a Japanese winter can be.
-But if you haven’t, a trip to Hakuba, Nagano will introduce you to your Japan winter trip.
+If you have, you know already how wonderful a Japanese winter can be but if you haven’t, a trip to Hakuba, Nagano will introduce you to the joys of a Japan winter trip.

 They speak English well as they follow the snow trail on two hemispheres teaching year round.